How to Organize Medicines and Supplements

 I finally invested in a pill organizer.

-Since I take a lot of pills every day, I like a pretty sophisticated organizer, but you do not have to go this hardcore.
-My husband, for example, prefers a simple pill organizer that has one container for each day of the week.
+My husband, for example, prefers a simple pill organizer with one container for each day of the week.
 He keeps it in his office at work and takes his supplements at lunchtime.

-I on the other hand like my medications and supplements to be a bit more streamlined.
 I have some pills that I need to take three times a day and for that reason, a container for each day that is then separated into three compartments works best for me.

 details of a hand carefully organizing prescriptions pills for a weekly dose